 Provider (P) router—A router in the core of the provider network.
 P routers run MPLS switching and do not attach VPN labels (an MPLS label in each route assigned by the PE router) to routed packets.
-P routers forward packets based on the Label Distribution Protocol (LDP).

 Provider edge (PE) router—A router that attaches the VPN label to incoming packets that are based on the interface or subinterface on which they are received.
 A PE router attaches directly to a CE router.

 Customer edge (CE) router—An edge router on the network of the provider that connects to the PE router on the network.
 A CE router must interface with a PE router.

 MPLS Layer 3 VPN functionality is enabled at the edge of an MPLS network.
 The PE router performs the following tasks: